tomaszbabiuk/pomegranate/README.md

 # jackknife
-Jackknife is page object injection framework for android automation tests.
-It's like a butterknife but for POMs.
+Jackknife is Page Object injection framework for android automation tests.
+It's like a butterknife but for POMs (Page Object Models).